GoldenHomer/ReactionTest/readme.md

-A simple JS reaction test.
+A JS reaction test.
 Can be seen <a href="http://joselcontreras.com/reactionTest/index.html">here</a>